Maszyny do recyklingu PET: Kompleksowy Przewodnik Kupującego 2026

 Hidden Costs Most Quotes Skip

-• Civil works: 8–15 % of equipment CapEx for foundation, pit, mezzanine, drainage
+• Civil works: foundation, pit, mezzanine, and drainage — a meaningful share of equipment cost

-• First-year spare parts kit: 3–4 % CapEx, often quoted separately
+• First-year spare parts kit: usually quoted separately

 Output Quality: Defects to Expect From Each Feedstock Type